Welcome to the Cloud, Big Data and Object Storage Center page

-Many facets of cloud and object storage
+Many facets of cloud and object storage access

-One aspect of object and cloud storage is accessing or using object methods including application programming interfaces (APIs) vs. traditional block (LUN) or NAS (file) based approaches.
+One aspect of object and cloud storage is accessing or using object methods including application programming interfaces (API’s) vs. traditional block (LUN) or NAS (file) based approaches.

 Keep in mind that many object storage systems, software, and services support NAS file based access including NFS, CIFS, HDFS among others for compatibility and ease of use.

-Likewise various APIs can be found across different object solutions, software or services including Amazon Web Services (AWS) Simple Storage Service (S3) HTTP REST based, among others.
+Likewise various API’s can be found across different object solutions, software or services including Amazon Web Services (AWS) Simple Storage Service (S3) HTTP REST based, among others.

-Other APIs will vary by specific vendor or product however can include IOS (e.g. Apple iPhone and iPad), WebDav, FTP, JSON, XML, XAM, CDMI, SOAP, and DICOM among others.
+Other API’s will vary by specific vendor or product however can include IOS (e.g. Apple iPhone and iPad), WebDav, FTP, JSON, XML, XAM, CDMI, SOAP, and DICOM among others.

 While traditional file systems and NAS have simple or fixed metadata, object and cloud storage systems, services and solutions along with some scale out file systems have ability to support user defined metadata.

 Specific systems, solutions, software and services will vary on the amount of meta data that could range on the low-end from 100s of KBytes to tens or more MBytes.